Earn an Online, Accredited Nursing Degree

 Grand Canyon University’s evening programs cater to the demands of working professionals who prefer an in-person learning environment.
 Our night classes meet just once per week and offer the interaction and discussion of a typical college classroom.
 Night classes are designed for a specific number of students, providing a warm and nurturing environment that supports an engaging experience.
 In an evening cohort, you will progress through your degree program with the same career-minded classmates, providing an opportunity to network and forge relationships that go beyond the classroom.
 Classes begin frequently at various locations, including our main campus.

 * Please note that this list may contain programs that are not presently offered as program availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program listed herein please first contact your University Counselor for the most current information regarding availability of the program.

 * The Department of Education defines how an institution must calculate a program's On-Time Completion rate for federal disclosure purposes.
 The On-Time Completion rate is based on a program's published required number of months to complete all degree requirements as provided in the institution's catalog.
-Completion statistics are updated every January and are based on the cohort of students who started the program in the same year and then graduated within the published program length .Online and Evening program disclosures (42 months) Online and Evening program disclosures (42 months)
+Completion statistics are updated every January and are based on the cohort of students who started the program in the same year and then graduated within the published program length .Online and Evening program disclosures (3.5 years)